 Eight Limbs of Yoga – steps to practice

 Life can be easy and joyous in following simple steps.
 First of all, you need to maintain discipline and a proper diet.
 Add up yoga in your daily regime and get uncountable benefits.
-Daily workout not only good for health, but also helps your mind perform in sync with body.
+Daily workout not only good for health but also helps your mind perform in sync with the body.
 As per holy sage, Patanjali, mind works continuously, consciously or unconsciously; the only way to controlling restlessness of your mind is eight limbs of yoga, which is also called Ashtanga.
 “Ashta” means eight and “Anga” means limb.
 Let us have a brief discussion of Eight Limbs or steps of yoga.

-- Yama: it is the first limb and deals with ethics, integrity and it focuses on your behavior as well as how you conduct your life. yamas are known as Golden Rule.
+- Yama: it is the first limb and deals with ethics, integrity and it focuses on your behavior as well as how you conduct your life. yamas are known as the Golden Rule.
 The five yamas are nonviolence (Ahimsa), truthfulness (Satya), nonstealing (Asteya), continence (Brahmacharya), noncovetousness (Aparigraha).
 Every week choose a yama and apply it in your thought, speech as well as action.

 - Dharana: it is the sixth limb and helps you to concentrate or focus.
 It is not an easy task.
-Practicing Dharana, you will learn how to slow down process of thinking on a particular object with full concentration.
+Practicing Dharana, you will learn how to slow down the process of thinking on a particular object with full concentration.

 - Samadhi: the final limb is Samadhi.
-It is a state of ecstasy as well as supreme state of awareness.
+It is a state of ecstasy as well as the supreme state of awareness.
 At this step, meditator or yogis feel a strong bridge of connection between the supremo (divine) and all living things.